osrf/gazebo_design/improve_sensors/add_sensor_altimeter.md

 ```

-The implementation (AtimeterSennsor) of the sensor will simply add the pose of
+The implementation (AtimeterSensor) of the sensor will simply add the pose of
 the sensor to the pose of the link to which it is attached, then take the Z
 component of the resulting position and subtract a reference height from it.
 The
 velocity will be calculated directly from the link's world linear velocity: